 - Previous work experience

-A pitch might be spot-on in terms of subject matter, tone and scope, but if it’s coming from a mystery writer, then the odds of it getting accepted drop considerably.
+A pitch might be spot-on in terms of subject matter, tone and scope, but if it’s coming from a mystery writer, then the odds of acceptance drop considerably.
 In this sense, it’s important to ensure that your profile isn’t working against you.

 Tip #9: Never Pitch the Same Idea to Multiple Brands